About Us

 This book offer a clear and easy introduction to "Linear Algebra".
 The notes explain "Matrices" and "Vectors" with simple examples and step-by-step methods, making them ideal for beginners, students, and self-learners building a strong foundation.

-Linear Algebra, Theory And Applications Kenneth Kuttler
+Linear Algebra, Theory & Applications - Kenneth Kuttler

 This text teaches "theory", "applications", and "computational" methods in linear algebra.
 It covers matrices, vector spaces, linear transformations, determinants, and eigenvalues, blending rigorous explanations with practical examples, helping students understand both the mathematical foundations and how to apply them in real-world problem-solving.